-FOUR SEASONS HOTEL HOUSTON CELEBRATES RUBY ANNIVERSARY WITH COMPLETION OF MULTI-YEAR TRANSFORMATION
+Four Seasons Hotel Houston Celebrates Ruby Anniversary with Completion of Multi-Year Transformation

 The Hotel, which opened on April 15, 1982, has been a pillar of downtown Houston for 40 years, hosting locals, celebrities, politicians, business icons, and discerning guests from around the world.
 As the gathering place for locals and visitors alike, Four Seasons is just steps from leading entertainment and sports venues, and a short drive to Houston's renowned Museum District.

-"There's no better way to celebrate our 40th anniversary than with the completion of the Hotel's magnificent transformation," said Tom Segesta, general manager of Four Seasons Hotel Houston.
-"Our downtown destination is now better than ever, and we're looking forward to sharing more great experiences with our guests and our beloved city of Houston as we move forward."
+''There's no better way to celebrate our 40th anniversary than with the completion of the Hotel's magnificent transformation,” says Tom Segesta, General Manager of Four Seasons Hotel Houston.
+“Our downtown destination is now better than ever, and we're looking forward to sharing more great experiences with our guests and our beloved city of Houston as we move forward.”

 The initial phase of the Hotel's transformation included enhancement of the lobby and front drive, The Spa, and Fitness Center; and the addition of Bayou & Bottle, Bayou & Bean, and the Topgolf Swing Suites.